danyill/open-scd/ROADMAP.md

 These templates are then used by consultants and technicians who carry out site-specific designs based on the standard/typical.
 So Transpower's approach in the digital substation is heavily focussed on simple, consistent application of templates and not so much on specification of functionality.

-In order of priority and somewhat tailored to what seems achievable within our digital substation project's time constraints and expectations:
+In order of priority and somewhat tailored to what might be achievable within our digital substation project's time constraints (templates/standards built by mid-2024) and expectations:

 1. Finish transition to OpenSCD core -- as above.
 We expect to have a range of plugins to simplify, automate and ensure repeatable configurations and having these as separately versioned npm modules will improve visibility, maintenance and modularity.